vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 This post is largely focused on leakage in the digital realm.
 Some similar ideas apply in the physical realm as well.

-This post also doesn't cover large-scale data leakage and best practices around it (things such as password security, authentication security of other kinds, encryption).
+This post also doesn't cover large-scale data leakage, nor does it cover complementary best practices such as password security, other forms of authentication security (such as IP-based limits and two-factor authentication) and encryption.
+I might write additional posts about some of those topics, but those topics are in general more widely covered, hence my desire to write what I'm writing first.

 I end the post with meta comments including more on its potential relevance to LessWrong as well as the distinction between general